Takuto Iguchi

+Takuto Iguchi (井口 卓人, Iguchi Takuto) is a Japanese racing driver who currently competes in Super GT for R&D Sport.
+Alongside teammate Hideki Yamauchi, he was champion of the 2021 Super GT Series in the GT300 class; he has also previously competed in Formula Nippon and as a factory driver for Toyota.

 Racing career

-Takuto Iguchi began his motorsports career in 2000 with kart racing in his hometown of Fukuoka.
+Iguchi began his motorsports career in 2000 with kart racing in his hometown of Fukuoka.
 Iguchi raced karts in various Japanese series, winning the FA class of the All Japan Kart Championship in 2005.